-9. How rigorous is the supervisory and enforcement environment?
+10. How rigorous is the supervisory and enforcement environment?
 What are the key areas of its focus?

-In principle and according to our experience, the FMA Liechtenstein is very cooperative with regulated companies.
 The FMA ensures the stability of the Liechtenstein financial market, the protection of clients, the prevention of abuses, and the implementation of and compliance with recognised international standards.
-Therefore, the FMA Liechtenstein takes a strict approach to make sure that insurance undertakings comply with the applicable laws and supervisory rules.
-Since implementing the Solvency II Directive (2009/138/EC) the supervisory and enforcement environment for insurance companies has become increasingly stringent.
+For this reason, the FMA Liechtenstein takes a strict approach to make sure that insurance undertakings comply with the applicable laws and supervisory rules.
+In principle, however, and based on to our experience, the FMA cooperates with the regulated companies.
+Nevertheless, since the implementation of the Solvency II Directive (2009/138/EC) the supervisory and enforcement environment for insurance companies has become increasingly stringent.